oracle/odpi/doc/src/structs/dpiAccessToken.rst

 set to 1 when creating a pool.
 The user (or username) and password properties should not be set.

-Both token and privateKey (and their lengths) must be set.
+Both token and privateKey (and their lengths) must be set while using IAM for token based authentication.

+Only token and it's length must be set while using OAuth for token based authentication.

 .. member:: const char* dpiAccessToken.token